 While the conscience (syneidēsis) acts as a witness, bearing testimony, the suppression of truth leads to a darkened internal state.
 In Romans 1, we see the tragic progression of humanity knowing God but refusing to glorify Him, resulting in their "foolish heart" being "darkened" (Romans 1:21).
-This internal darkness that resulted from mankind "searing the conscience" laid the groundwork for the necessity of the Law.
+This internal darkness that resulted from mankind "searing the conscience" laid the groundwork for the necessity of something better, see

 The Mosaic Law: Making Sin Explicit

 The Law functioned as a mirror, revealing the dirt but lacking the power to wash it away.
 It codified the definitions of right and wrong that the conscience struggled to uphold.
-However, because the conscience was defiled by sin—and death spread to all men through Adam (Romans 5:12)—the Law could only condemn, not justify thus as Paul writes was a ministry of death and condemnation.
+However, because the conscience was defiled by sin—and death spread to all men through Adam (Romans 5:12)—the Law could only condemn, not justify.
+Thus as Paul writes it was a ministry of death and condemnation.

 Hebrews 9: The Limitation of Animal Sacrifices